simonzhaoms/pkgdep/docker/docker-notes.md

 If we deleted some files in image `iBase` when creating layer `lA`, those files won't be seen on the containers generated by running image `iA`.
 That doesn't mean those files are gone.
-Instead they are just hidden in the history.
+Instead they are just hidden in the layer history.
 That is the reason why additional layers added on a image make its size bigger.

 Due to the characteristics of Union FS, we need to persistently save some files outside of Docker container to the file system of the host, which can be solved by using volume.
-The usage of Volume are:
+There are 4 ways to use volumes:

-- Map a directory automatically generated by Docker on the file sytem of host under `/var/lib/docker/volumes` to a directory on the file system of container:
+* Map a directory automatically generated by Docker on the file sytem of host under `/var/lib/docker/volumes` to a directory on the file system of container: